henrik392/portfolio/README.md

 - `bun dev:server`: Start only the server
 - `bun check-types`: Check TypeScript types across all apps
 - `bun check`: Run Biome formatting and linting

+---

+## Let's Connect

+I'm always open for **freelance opportunities** and interesting challenges.
+Whether you have a project in mind, want to collaborate, or just want to chat about tech - let's build something amazing together!

+*Ready to create exceptional user experiences that users love.*